 - Visiting student researcher.
 UC Berkeley.
 Spring 2018 (invited by Marion Fourcade).

 - Master in Sociology.
 Ecole Normale Supérieure (Paris-Saclay) and Université Paris Sorbonne.
 2011-2015*.

 - Master in Affaires Publiques.
 Sciences Po (Paris).
 2012-2014.

 - Bachelor in Sociology, Philosophy, Economics.
 Ecole Normale Supérieure (Paris-Saclay**).
 2008-2011.

-*I took one gap year to attend my Sciences Po master and another one to do a research internship at the university of Edinburgh.
-During the first year of my Master in Sociology, I also spent one semester abroad as an exchange student at the Università degli Studi di Milano-Bicocca in Milan (Italy).
+*During the first year of my Master in Sociology, I spent a semester abroad as an exchange student at the Università degli Studi di Milano-Bicocca in Milan (Italy).

 **Ecole Normale Supérieure Paris-Saclay, formerly Ecole Normale Supérieure Cachan.

 September-December 2017: "Sociology of work" (22 hours).
 Université Paris-Nanterre.
 Topics: contemporary sociological approaches of work.